chisfy/chisfy/README.md

 I'm a recent graduate of a coding bootcamp at School of Code, who is keen to get a career kick-started as a full stack developer!

 My GitHub profile reflects my progress in coding journey, starting from simple exercises to larger apps.
 I hope that it's showcases my coding development, It's been tempting to adjust and edit old code but I think the imperfection is important in showcasing my growth which I hope all developers can find common ground with.

+- 🌱 I’m currently working on developing projects and a portfolio!
+- 👀 I’m interested in coding, travel, food, gaming, sports, writing to name a few!
+- 💞️ I’m looking to collaborate on open-source coding projects & learn more about software development
+- 📫 How to reach me: https://www.linkedin.com/in/fyza-chishty/

 # 📝 Tech Blog: